 For an easier and comprehensive look at Greenville history, Greenville History Tours offers an array of options, including a chef's tour of local restaurants, a walking tour of the historic West End, driving tours and more.
 A favorite for families is the Greenville BBQ Trail Tour, celebrating South Carolina's love affair with barbecue.

-Baseball fans will want to see the "Shoeless" Joe Jackson Museum, located near Greenville’s Fluor Field in the West End.
-Jackson, a Greenville native infamous for his arguable role in the 1919 “Black Sox” World Series fixing scandal, began his career with the semi-pro Greenville Spinners before a major league career that saw him post the third-best lifetime batting average of .356.
-Fittingly, the museum–in the house where Jackson lived and died, later moved to its current location–is at 356 Field St.
+Baseball fans will want to see the "Shoeless" Joe Jackson Museum, located near Greenville's Fluor Field in the West End.
+Jackson, a Greenville native infamous for his arguable role in the 1919 "Black Sox" World Series fixing scandal, began his career with the semi-pro Greenville Spinners before a major league career that saw him post the third-best lifetime batting average of .356.
+Fittingly, the museum is located in the house where Jackson lived and died.
+The building was later moved to its current location at 356 Field St.

 You'll have to get out of downtown Greenville to visit other area historical sites.
 The Hagood Mill Historic Site & Folklife Center in nearby Pickens County is home of the historic Hagood Gristmill, built in 1825 and one of the oldest surviving gristmills still producing grain products in South Carolina.
 Nearby log cabins, a blacksmith shop and even a moonshine still date from 1791.
 You'll also want to explore the Hagood Creek Petroglyph Site which features 32 distinct petroglyphs, 18 representing people.